w3f/polkadot-wiki/docs/learn/learn-nominator.md

 The information provided on this page is complementary to that on the [**Staking Page**](./learn-staking.md) and [**Advanced Staking Page**](./learn-staking-advanced.md).
 Make sure you read those pages as well before nominating.

+## Who are Nominators?

+Nominators are one type of participant in the staking subsystem of
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+They appoint their stake to the validators, the second type of participant.
+By appointing their stake, they can elect the active set of validators and share in the rewards that are paid out.

+While the [validators](../maintain/maintain-guides-how-to-validate-polkadot.md) are active participants in the network that engage in the block production and finality mechanisms, nominators take a slightly more passive role.
+Being a nominator does not require running a node of your own or worrying about online uptime.
+However, a good nominator performs due diligence on the validators that they elect.
+When looking for validators to nominate, a nominator should pay attention to their own reward percentage for nominating a specific validator - as well as the risk that they bear of being slashed if the validator gets slashed.

 ## Why Nominate?